-Social determinants that are particularly important to many Indigenous people are:
+Social determinants that are particularly important to many Aboriginal and Torres Strait Islander people are:

 If a person feels safe, has a job that earns enough money, and feels connected to their family and friends, they will generally be healthier.
-Indigenous people are generally worse off than non-Indigenous people when it comes to the social determinants of health .
+Aboriginal and Torres Strait Islander people are generally worse off than non-Indigenous people when it comes to the social determinants of health .

-A lot of health services are not as accessible and user-friendly for Indigenous people as they are for non-Indigenous people, adding to higher levels of disadvantage.
-Sometimes this is because more Indigenous people than non-Indigenous live in remote locations and not all health services are offered outside of cities.
-Sometimes health services are not culturally appropriate (do not consider Indigenous culture and the specific needs of Indigenous people).
-Also, some Indigenous people may not be able to use some services because they are too expensive.
+A lot of health services are not as accessible and user-friendly for Aboriginal and Torres Strait Islander people as they are for non-Indigenous people, adding to higher levels of disadvantage.
+Sometimes this is because more Aboriginal and Torres Strait Islander people than non-Indigenous live in remote locations and not all health services are offered outside of cities.
+Sometimes health services are not culturally appropriate (which means they do not consider Aboriginal and Torres Strait Islander cultures and the specific needs of Aboriginal and Torres Strait Islander peoples).
+Also, some Aboriginal and Torres Strait Islander people may not be able to use some services because they are too expensive.

-More detailed information about the health of Indigenous peoples, associated social and economic circumstances, and risk and protective factors, is available from the HealthInfoNet's web resource (www.healthinfonet.ecu.edu.au).
+More detailed information about the health of Aboriginal and Torres Strait Islander peoples, associated social and economic circumstances, and risk and protective factors, is available from the HealthInfoNet's web resource (www.healthinfonet.ecu.edu.au).